k-nearest neighbors prediction and classification for spatial data: Introduction

 \section{Introduction}

-Spatio-temporal data naturally arise in many fields such as environmental sciences, geophysics, soil science, oceanography, econometrics, epidemiology, forestry, image processing and many others in which the data of interest are collected across space.
-The literature on spatio-temporal models is relatively abundant, see for example the monograph of \cite{cress}.
+Spatial data is popularly used in many fields such as environmental sciences, geophysics, soil science, oceanography, econometrics, epidemiology, forestry, image processing and so on where the data of interest are collected across space.
+The literature on spatial and spatio-temporal models are relatively abundant \citep[see][]{cress}.

-Complex issues arise in spatial analysis, many of which are neither clearly defined nor completely resolved, but form the basis for current researches.
-Among the practical considerations that influence the available techniques used in the spatial data modelling, is the data dependency.
-In fact, spatial data are often dependent and a spatial model must be able to handle this aspect.
-Notice that the linear models for spatial data only capture global linear relationships between spatial locations.
-However, in many circumstances the spatial dependency is not linear.
-It is for example, the classical case where one deals with the spatial pattern of extreme events such as in the economic analysis of poverty.